 Treatment of Kallmann Syndrome

 The treatment of Kallmann’s syndrome mainly focuses on correcting hypogonadism which is usually successful in starting the development of secondary sexual characteristics and correcting infertility in most of the cases.

 Treatment of Kallmann’s syndrome should be staged and the expectations should be set clear before starting hormonal replacement therapy.
 The first step should focus on initiating virilisation or breast development, depending on the gender of the patient.

 Men are usually prescribed testosterone which stimulates the development of secondary sexual characteristics.
 Females should be prescribed combined estrogen and progesterone hormonal replacement therapy to develop secondary sexual characteristics such as normal pubic hair and breast development.

 Men or women who seek fertility might benefit from gonadotropins administration.
 Gonadotropins administration can achieve fertility in most cases.
 Gonadotropin releasing hormone pulsatile administration can also be used to achieve fertility.

 Currently, postnatal administration of testosterone is being evaluated in infants with confirmed diagnosis of Kallmann’s syndrome.
-Such infants are usually in families with known history of Kallmann’s syndrome because genetic testing is not routinely done unless there is a documented increased risk of the condition.
+Such infants are usually in families with a known history of Kallmann’s syndrome because genetic testing is not routinely done unless there is a documented increased risk of the condition.

 Postnatal hormonal replacement therapy is hypothesized to result in a postnatal sudden increase in gonadotropins which might influence reproductive and sexual prognosis later.